-Join Joel Bradley for an in-depth discussion in this video Substance Designer workflow, part of Up and Running with Substance Designer.
+Join Joel Bradley for an in-depth discussion in this video Substance Designer workflow, part of Learning Substance Designer.

 - Although there probably is no such thing as the perfect production pipeline, given that pretty much every studio and even freelance artist has their own unique needs and preferences, I still want to take some time in this particular video to outline at least a basic set of suggestions as to where Substance Designer might fit into your material creation and rendering pipeline.
 The best way that I can think of doing this, is by means of the humble flowchart.
 At the most basic level then, no matter which area of the CG industry we create for, be that games, TV and film, architectural and or product viz, or whatever, we may well find ourselves starting and finishing the creation process inside a 3D-based digital content creation, or DCC, application, such as 3ds Max or Maya.